 Born in Nottingham on 22 December 1904.
 John Reddish, usually known as ‘Jack’, was a right-hand bat and leg-break bowler.
 He joined the Trent Bridge staff in 1927, whilst playing for Boots Athletic CC.
 He played in a few games for Notts Seconds in 1927, 1928 and 1929, but with little success, then in 1930 he showed a marked improvement, hitting an unbeaten fifty and taking 25 wickets @14.20.
-This led to his sole first-class match for Notts v Oxford University at Trent Bridge in June 1930.
+This led to his sole First-Class match for Notts v Oxford University at Trent Bridge in June 1930.
 He scored 2 not out and failed to take a wicket while conceding 125 runs.
-His cricket for the Second Eleven in 1931 was not so successful and he left the staff at the end of that season.
+His cricket for the Second Eleven in 1931 was no more successful and he left the staff at the end of that season.

 Jack Reddish was much better known as a soccer player.
 He appeared as a full back for Tottenham Hotspur (1922-1930) and Lincoln City, being captain of the latter from 1930 to 1933.

 Nottinghamshire First-Class Number: 324